Natasha Brown is an English novelist. Her debut novel Assembly won a Betty Trask award in 2022

-Assembly was also shortlisted for the Goldsmiths Prize, the Folio Prize and the Orwell Prize for political fiction, and has been translated into 17 languages.
-Universality (2025), her second novel, is also an Orwell Prize finalist.
+Assembly, published in 2021, was also shortlisted for the Goldsmiths Prize, the Folio Prize and the Orwell Prize for political fiction, and has been translated into 17 languages.
+Her second novel, Universality, is also an Orwell Prize finalist and was longlisted for the Booker Prize 2025.

 Before writing her novels, she read Mathematics at Cambridge University and spent over a decade working in the financial services industry.
 She was named one of Granta’s Best of Young British Novelists in 2023 and one of the Observer’s Best Debut Novelists in 2021.
 She has been described as ‘one of the most intelligent voices writing today’ by the Guardian and as ‘a powerful new voice in British literature’ by the Sunday Times.